 Install a programmable thermostat to maintain your household temperature

-Our smart thermostat can be used with Perfect Aire room air conditioners and mini-split systems to automatically regulate temperatures within your home.
+Smart thermostats can be used with Perfect Aire room air conditioners and mini-split systems to automatically regulate temperatures within your home.
 Even better, this thermostat can be controlled right from your phone, putting the power to conveniently regulate your household temperatures and humidity levels right at your fingertips.

 To prevent your home pipes from freezing, program your thermostat to at least 65 degrees.

 In your kitchen, clean, defrost and unplug appliances that won’t be in use like microwaves, coffee makers, TVs, and fridges.
 Clean these units out using soap and warm water, making sure that no food or crumbs are left behind.
 When cleaning out your fridge, wait until the interior is fully dry before closing the doors, this will prevent mildew.

 If you have a fireplace, make sure the flute is closed.
 These openings have been known to attract bats, birds, and squirrels, who crawl through openings to find heat.